 Each Intern/Volunteer is responsible for making their own travel arrangements to and from Hargeisa.
-Please forward your travel details, including flight numbers and arrival times to, Susan (Susan@cheetah.org); and Dr. Marker (director@cheetah.org) and the Project Manager (slmanager@cheetah.org) as soon as possible.
+Please forward your travel details, including flight numbers and arrival times to, Susan (Susan@cheetah.org); and Dr. Marker (Director@cheetah.org) and Dr. Karina (SLvet@cheetah.org) as soon as possible.
 The Cheetah Safe House is only about five minutes from the airport and one of CCF's staff will make arrangements to pick you up at the airport.